laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * Given the stability of the measurements, it might be a realistic option for users to remove the filter in the presentation layer completely by setting *numOfPhasesForAveragingScreenData* to 2, making the monitor much more responsive to user actions.

 Given these advantages and that in practice it won't have a practical implications for users, we have chosen to use the robust implementation.
-It should be noted that this definition is also robust against missed strokes: a missed drive or recovery phase will lump two strokes together, but as the Average Angular Velocity <span style="text-decoration:overline">&omega;</span> will average out across these strokes, it will not be affected in practice.
+It should be noted that this definition is also robust against missed strokes: a missed drive or recovery phase will lump two strokes together, but as the Average Angular Velocity $\overline{&omega;}$ will average out across these strokes, it will not be affected in practice.

 ### Linear Velocity